pic

 Sorting Vectors

-The function comes in two variants: sort, which returns a new sorted copy, and sort!, the in-place version that directly updates the vector.
+The sort function arranges elements in ascending order by default, with the possibility of a descending order through the keyword argument rev = true.
+The function comes in two forms: sort, which returns a new sorted copy, and sort!, the in-place version that directly updates the vector.

 x = [4, 5, 3, 2]